Galaxy Image Deconvolution for Weak Gravitational Lensing with Unrolled Plug-and-Play ADMM: Conclusions

 \section{Conclusions}

-Modern deconvolution methods improve the appearance of images, but their reliance on deep learning often fails to meet scientific standards of rigor and interpretability.
-Here, we have simulated galaxy images to train a specific subset of the parameters in a well-studied optimisation method.
-In comparison with traditional methods, the suggested model is more robust and effective because it denoises images with a neural network that represents a much more realistic prior.
-Meanwhile, it is also more interpretable and training-data-efficient than pure deep learning approaches because an image formation model is directly incorporated.
-Importantly, the optimisation steps are based on a Poisson noise model rather than the Gaussian noise model used in previous ADMM-based approaches, leading to better performance on dim images.
+We have simulated galaxy images to train a specific subset of the parameters in a well-studied optimisation method.
+In comparison with traditional and learned methods, the suggested model is more robust and effective, because it combines a powerful and well-analysed iterative method with data-driven priors learned by an end-to-end optimised deep neural network through algorithm unrolling.
+Previous work on data-driven ADMM, ADMMNet, trained only the denoising step and required a varying number of iterations to reach convergence, leading to orders of magnitude more time per galaxy to compute.
+Our fixed iteration count and joint training across both subproblems achieves better performance in much less time.

-We tested the suggested method on data simulated with realistic galaxy images, and compared its performance to classical and modern methods in terms of ellipticity error and variance, time consumption, the robustness to systematic PSF noise, and examined the influence of SNR and iteration count.
-Our experiments showed that 8-iteration unrolled ADMM with built-in Poisson noise model gives the most accurate and stable ellipticity measurements across SNR levels, but at the cost of elevated compute time.
+We tested the suggested method on data simulated with realistic galaxy images, and compared its performance to classical and modern methods in terms of the median and variance of reduced shear ellipticity error over a wide range of galaxy brightnesses, as well as the time consumption, the robustness to systematic PSF noise, and the influence of network ablations and iteration count.
+Our experiments showed that 8-iteration unrolled Plug-and-Play ADMM provides the most accurate ellipticity measurements across SNR levels at the cost of slightly elevated compute time.

 Because image statistics and computational resources vary across applications and observational conditions, the networks we trained will not be the best method for every galaxy image deconvolution problem.
 Our simulations were modelled on a specific instrument currently in development, and deviations from these parameters will reduce performance.
-Because of this, we provide an open-source, user-friendly code base for generating and retraining on simulated datasets for any galaxy image deconvolution problem.
+Because of this, we provide an open-source, user-friendly code base for generating and retraining on simulated datasets for astronomical deconvolution problems.
 Simulation results allow researchers to develop and select the most suitable algorithm for their performance and speed needs.